Dental Implants: Effectively Replacing Your Missing Teeth

 Teeth in a Day

-Teeth in a Day is a quick and effective way to get replacement teeth in your mouth and working as quickly as possible.
+Teeth in a Day, or immediate implants, are a quick and effective way to get replacement teeth in your mouth and working as quickly as possible.
 This procedure is so convenient because it only takes one day for Dr. Das to place both implants and replacement teeth in your mouth.
+These replacement teeth can be crowns, bridges, or dentures.
 You will walk out of our office with a smile on your face.

 Implants behave exactly like your natural teeth and their care is the same as well.
 Simple daily brushing and flossing is all that is required to keep your new smile looking great.